elo-enterprises/k8s-tools/README.md

     run --entrypoint bash alpine -c "make self.demo"
 ```

-<ins>**This simple pattern for dispatching targets in containers is the main feature of `Makefile.compose.mk` as a library, and it's surprisingly powerful.**</ins>  The next sections will cover macro arguments, and dispatch syntax/semantics in more detail.
+<ins>**This simple pattern for dispatching targets in containers is the main feature of `compose.mk` as a library, and it's surprisingly powerful.**</ins>  The next sections will cover macro arguments, and dispatch syntax/semantics in more detail.
 If you're interested in a demo of how you can use this with k8s-tools.yml, you can skip to [this section](#cluster-automation-demo).

-Container-dispatch with `Makefile.compose.mk` can also autodetect what shell to use with the container (via the [`<svc_name>/__shell__` target](#target-compose_stemspecial)).
+Container-dispatch with `compose.mk` can also autodetect what shell to use with the container (via the [`<svc_name>/get_shell` target](#target-compose_stemspecial)).
 Even better, the Makefile-based approach scales to lots of utility-containers in separate compose files, and can detect and prevent whole categories of errors (like typos in the name of the compose-file, service name, entrypoint, etc) at the start of a hour-long process instead of somewhere in the middle.
 (See [docs for `make --reconn`](https://www.gnu.org/software/make/manual/html_node/Instead-of-Execution.html) to learn more about dry-runs).
 If you are thoughtful about the ways that you're using volumes and file state, you can also consider using [`make --jobs` for parallel execution](https://www.gnu.org/software/make/manual/make.html#Parallel-Execution).

 **To make this work as expected though, we do have to add more stuff to the compose file.**  In practice the containers you use might be ready, but if they are slim, perhaps not.
 Basically, **if the subtarget is going to run on the container, the container needs to at least have:**  `make`, `bash` (or whatever shell the Makefile uses), and a volume mount to read the `Makefile`.